-- Court participants must announce and spell their appearances. - Court participants must speak into microphones and speak one at a time so that they can be understood. - If court participants are appearing via video or telephone link, they must announce their appearance each time they speak into court - Competing noises in courtrooms increases difficulty for monitors to hear and will impact the quality of the transcript such as typing near microphones or shuffling of papers and coughing into microphones.
-Try to keep those types of noises to a minimum. - In courtrooms where there are multiple rows of bar tables and counsel seat themselves in the back rows and speak, try to speak into the microphone and or sit towards the front rows as much as they can. - If you can't hear what is being said in court, the court monitor cannot hear it either.
+- Court participants appearing via video or telephone link must announce their appearance each time they speak into court. - Competing noises in the background will impact the quality of the transcript such as typing near device microphones or shuffling of papers and coughing into device microphones.
+Try to keep those types of noises to a minimum. - Keep your device on mute prior to addressing the court.
+This will reduce feedback interference.